layilin/SP23-33852/_annotations/book4.md

 [plant] 146.414 jalap, or marvel of Peru. *Mirabilis jalapa*.
 Also known as the four o'clock flower because its flowers open in the afternoon.
 Probably native to Mexico; used by the Aztecs as an ornamental.
 Sometimes believed to be native to the Peruvian Andes because it was exported from that region to Europe in the 1500s.

 [plant] 146.415 solanum. *Datura stramonium*, also known as fireweed or jimsonweed.
-Probably native to the tropical regions of Central and South America.
+Probably originated in the tropical regions of Central and South America.

 [people] 146.415n.
 Linnaeus...Dr.
 Stork.
 Carolus Linnaeus or Carl von Linné (1707-1778) was a Swedish naturalist who laid the foundations for modern taxonomy or the systematic classification of living organisms.
 He also established a system for naming organisms known as binomial nomenclature.
 Dr. Stork was Anton von Störck (1731-1803), a physician from Vienna known for his research on poisonous plants.